csc-training/summerschool/application-performance/docs/01-application-performance-intro.md

     - With double precision numbers arithmetic intensity <br>
       $I=\frac{\mathrm{FLOPS}}{\mathrm{memory traffic}} =
       \frac{2}{3*8}=0.08$ FLOPS/byte
-    - In Puhti, memory bandwidth is \~200 GB/s, so maximum performance is \~16 GFLOPS/s
+    - In LUMI-G, memory bandwidth is \~1.6 TB/s, so maximum performance is \~ 0.1 TFLOPS/s
-    - Theoretical peak performance of Puhti node is \~2600 GFLOPS/s
+    - Theoretical peak performance of GPUs in LUMI \~26.5 GFLOPS/s
 - HPCG benchmark reaches ~0.8 % of peak in LUMI

 # How to assess application's performance?